alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 ### Advantages

-#### Take advantage of develiping in the open, while keeping your information private
+#### Take advantage of developing in the open, while keeping your information private

 #### Testing in the open